 Nomination procedure

-We use a three-step nomination process:
+We use a two-step nomination process:

-2. Submitted nomination letters will be evaluated and ranked by a committee of AWS members.
+- Submitted nomination letters will be evaluated and ranked by a committee of AWS members.

 We seek nominations of individuals who work or have impacts anywhere in the world and at any scale (local to global).
 Our goal is to empower people by recognizing their work, and as such, we encourage nominations of people representing underserved populations.